 Paul Sallomi (Deloitte global technology, media, and telecommunications leader and US and global technology sector leader), shares insights on the changing face of technology.
 Global consulting firm Deloitte states that AI will continue with enterprise implementations in the following years.
 Through a survey that they conducted in the year 2018, AI implementations went up by 26% than it was in 2017.

-They suggest Blockchain is the new wave in 2019.
+They suggest Blockchain is the new wave in 2019 for upskilling and reskilling.
 It holds a mirror to how people and devices are always depending on each other and how that impacts the former’s privacy.
 Such solutions like Blockchain and Biometrics help make these interdependent systems more robust and secure by protecting user identities.
 Invariably organizations around the world need experts and specialists who understand these technologies better to provide them solutions towards making their public offerings more secure.
 The blockchain is this new age method of recordkeeping, which isn’t just robust, but incorruptible, and easily verifiable.

 This is one sector significantly impacted by the changing face of technology.
 Jason Chester, Director of Global Channel Programs at InfinityQS, suggests that the major focus area across the entire sector is process optimization.
 He further mentions that the talks surrounding the Industrial Internet of Things (IIoT) and Industry 4.0 should not exist in isolation.
 These are all the tools to achieve process optimization across the industry.